 2011 Festival Catalog (.pdf)

 Additionally, the Festival began expanding beyond its annual weekend of events, reaching more people, and celebrating art in bigger and more beautiful ways.

 We held our first annual fundraiser, an intimate and elegant soirée.
 We produced our second annual Launch Party, which grew from 300 to 900 attendees.
 We participated in Arts Crush, a month-long county-wide arts festival.
 And we concluded 2011 by producing Seduction, Seattle’s sexiest Halloween party, with over 1,500 attendees.

 In 2012, our 10th Anniversary, we launched our first ever member program, the prestigious Art Activist Society, at our sold out Black Tie Affair.
 We unveiled our highest honor: the Masters of Erotic Art.
 We forged exciting new partnerships with Nude Nite and The Dirty Show, and are participating in the Fremont Fair and Seattle Pride, some of Seattle’s largest and most infamous events.

 2012 Festival Gallery, Grand Finale Weekend (Flickr)

+In 2017, we were delighted to call the Seattle Center our home once again.
 Come peruse our world-class visual art gallery and shop in our museum-quality Festival Store.
 Admire dazzling performances and engage with interactive installations.
 Enjoy our erotic short film exhibition and captivating literary art.
 Attend enlightening lectures, workshops, and art tours.
 And indulge in so much more at this spectacular celebration.